 Welcome to the Washington Program!
-Through internships and academic courses, your student will develop professional skills and confidence in the work environment while experiencing the unique opportunity of living in the nation’s capital.
-We understand you play an integral role in the success of your students and we would like to answer any questions you have about the program.
+Through internships and academic courses, your child will develop professional skills and confidence in the work environment while experiencing the unique opportunity of living in the nation’s capital.
+We understand you play an integral role in the success of your child and we would like to answer any questions you have about the program.
 If you have a question not answered by the information on this page, please email us at firstname.lastname@example.org.

 - What are the benefits of going to DC?